Hamburger

 Policies

 Rules of employment are required in companies with 10 or more employees in Korea.
-Rules of employment must include details on core working terms and conditions per the LSA, such as working hours, wages, retirement, award and discipline, safety and health, and holidays.
+Rules of employment must include details on core working terms and conditions per the LSA, such as working hours, wages, retirement, award and discipline, safety and health, prohibition of workplace harassment, and holidays.
 When establishing the rules of employment, an employer must obtain comments from the union representing the majority of the employees, or, if no such union exists, from a majority of the employees, and then file such comments with the Ministry of Employment and Labor (MOEL) along with the rules of employment written in Korean.

 Aside from those previously mentioned, there are no mandatory policies.
 However, the Occupational Health and Safety Act (OHSA) establishes a basic framework of general standards for occupational health and safety, and it requires most workplaces to establish an industrial safety and health committee which is to make regular reports to the government.
+Pursuant to the Act on the Promotion of Workers' Participation and Cooperation, businesses with 30 or more employees must establish a labor-management council (LMC) and prepare its bylaws.
+Businesses that have adopted a retirement pension plan under the Employee Retirement Benefit Security Act must prepare retirement pension rules

 Third-party approval